raspberrypilearning/getting-started-with-node-red/worksheet.md

 # Debugging your flow

-1. If your LED doesn't turn on and off, firstly check you have wired the components correctly on the breadboard.
-Also make sure you check you have wired your LED to both Ground and Pin 17 on your Raspberry Pi.
+1. If your LED doesn't turn on and off, firstly check that you have wired the components correctly on the breadboard.
+Make sure you have wired your LED to both **Ground** and **Pin 17** on your Raspberry Pi.

-  You can also ask Node-RED to display debugging information by wiring up your nodes to a **Debug** node, which can be found under *output*.
+  You can also ask Node-RED to display debugging information by wiring up your nodes to a **Debug** node, which can be found under **output**.
 Drag in a debug node and wire your two inject nodes to it, then click Deploy.
-When you click the buttons to inject the message, Node-RED will show you what was injected in the **Debug** tab on the right side of the screen - click the tab to display the messages.
+When you click the buttons to inject the message, Node-RED will show you what was injected in the **Debug** tab on the right side of the screen.
+Click the tab to display the messages.

   ![Debug node](images/debug-node.png)

-  For example, this is the output if you click first on the "On" node and then on the "Off" node.
+  For example, this is the output if you click first on the **On** node and then on the **Off** node.

   ![Debug panel](images/debug-panel.png)